Shared Lives Fife

 - have your own transport or ready access to public transport

-- have some experience of supporting an adult with additional needs
+- have some experience of supporting an adult with additional needs (including relatives or family members)

 - not own dogs described in the Dangerous Dogs Act or other prohibited animals